apolloskim/that-music-app/README.md

 ## Overview

-That Music App is a fullstack clone of Spotify that allows you to stream songs whenever you want.
+That Music App is a full stack clone of Spotify that allows you to stream songs whenever you want.
 Browse your favorite artists and albums, and create your very own playlist!

 ## Technologies